-History: Its roots go back to 1881, but became the University of Dundee in 1967.
-Merged with Duncan of Jordanstone College of Art in 1994, and recently absorbed two local nursing colleges.
+History: Although its roots go back to 1881, it became the University of Dundee in 1967, merged with Duncan of Jordanstone College of Art in 1994, and recently absorbed two local nursing colleges.
 Celebrated its 40th anniversary as an independent institution five years ago.

 Address: Compact city-centre campus in a lovely spot commanding views of the Tay estuary.
 Medical school a couple of miles away at Ninewells Hospital, one of the largest teaching hospitals in Europe.
 Some nursing and midwifery 35 miles away at Kirkcaldy campus.

 Ambience: Five-minute walk from the city centre.
 A £200m campus redevelopment has provided new student accommodation, teaching and research facilities, extended library, improved sports facilities (including one of the largest and most hi-tech gyms in the country) and refurbished, award-winning students' association.

 Who's the boss?
 Biochemist Professor Pete Downes OBE, former vice principal and head of the college of life sciences at Dundee, was named as principal and vice-chancellor in 2009.